This Is Not My Hat: Reception and awards

 The book spent more than forty weeks on The New York Times Best Seller list and the combined sales of it and I Want My Hat Back were more than 1.5 million copies.
 The book appeared on several best of children's books of 2012 lists including Publishers Weekly and Entertainment Weekly.

-This is Not My Hat was the winner of the 2013 Caldecott Medal and Klassen was also awarded with a Caldecott Honor the same year for Extra Yarn, only the second time that has happened.
-Caldecott Chair Sandra Imdieke praised the book's illustrations: “With minute changes in eyes and the slightest displacement of seagrass, Klassen’s masterful illustrations tell the story the narrator doesn’t know.”
+This Is Not My Hat was the winner of the 2013 Caldecott Medal and Klassen was also awarded with a Caldecott Honor the same year for Extra Yarn (written by Mac Barnett), only the second time that has happened.
+Caldecott Chair Sandra Imdieke praised the book's illustrations: "With minute changes in eyes and the slightest displacement of seagrass, Klassen's masterful illustrations tell the story the narrator doesn't know."
 Klassen found out as he was about to get in an early morning cab to fly to California.
-Klassen was surprised by his win and tried not to think about it, saying, "It’s such a prestigious award that the idea of winning one is pretty easy to put out of your head."
-This is Not My Hat was also the recipient of the 2014 Kate Greenaway Medal.
+Klassen was surprised by his win and tried not to think about it, saying, "It's such a prestigious award that the idea of winning one is pretty easy to put out of your head."
+This Is Not My Hat was also the recipient of the 2014 Kate Greenaway Medal.
 Klassen is the first person to win both the Greenaway and Caldecott awards for the same work.